-Derivatives are instruments that have a value derived from, or directly linked to, an underlying asset (stock, bond, commodity, currency, interest rate or market index).
-Types of derivatives can include, but are not limited to options, forward currency contracts, swaps, and futures contracts.
+Derivatives are financial instruments whose performance is derived from the performance of another asset (stock, bond, commodity, currency, interest rate or market index).
+Types of derivatives can include, but are not limited to options, forward contracts, swaps, and futures contracts.